 Some Wet Season Statistics from North Melbourne, Florida

 One last piece of data that is worth delving a little deeper into is categorical rainfall totals.
 Typically, the number of days with 0.01 inches or more (measurable rainfall) is quoted in climatological data.
-Melbourne receives measurable rainfall on 100-105 days in an average year.
-However, some of our drier years actually had measurable rainfall on more than 105 days.
+North Melbourne received measurable rainfall on about 110 days in an average year.
+However, some of our drier than normal years actually had measurable rainfall on more than 110 days.

 The number of days with heavy downpours of one inch or greater provided a better perspective.
 For the 1992-2015 period, there were an average of 10 days per year with rainfall from 1-2 inches and 4 days with totals exceeding 2 inches.
 That is 14 days with 1 inch or greater rainfall.
 In the very dry years of 1993 and 2013, these “heavy downpour” days were fewer (only 8 days with 1 inch or greater rainfall).